 Paula was awarded a Fulbright Scholarship at the end of her high school studies, and a Commonwealth Scholarship in 1991 to complete her research Doctorate, the National Australian Association for Cognitive and Behaviour Therapy Early Career Award for her research and innovation in the field of Clinical Psychology in 1998, and the National Australian Psychology Society Award for outstanding scholarship in the discipline of Psychology in 1999.
 Paula also received the ‘Lord Mayor’s Australia Day Achievement Award’ for far-reaching services in the community for families and children.
+She is a member of the Centre for Excellence in Mental Health at the Australian National University.

 The Friends Resilience Organisation was founded in 2017.
 The Friends Resilience is responsible for Worldwide Training in the Friends Resilience Programs.
 Training is delivered in an interactive format online and the FRIENDS eBooks are also distributed through our website. (www.friendsresilience.org)